gotchoices/MyCHIPs/doc/learn-tally.md

 ### Credit Terms
 This portion of the tally is actually comprised of a series of variables, some of which are optional.
-The purpose is to have enough variables that virtually any common type of credit arrangement can be reasonably represented by a proper choice of values.
+The purpose is to have enough variables that most any common type of credit arrangement can be reasonably represented by a proper choice of values.

-To understand better what we are trying to model, we will first outline a few examples of credit relationship:
+To understand better what we are trying to model, we will first outline a few examples of credit relationships:

 - **Peer Accounts**:
-  This might represent two companies or two individuals who regularly do business with each other.
+  This might involve two companies or individuals who regularly do business with each other.
 There is probably a direction in which money normally flows from Client to Vendor.
 But there may also be occasions when the normally-Client party does services for the normally-Vendor party.

-  In such an arrangement either party should be able to choose how much he, as a creditor, is willing to lend to the other.
+  In such an arrangement either party should be able to choose how much he, as a creditor, is willing to carry as debt owed by the other.
 But any resulting indebtedness should be solely by the choice of the party incurring the debt.

-  On the other end of debt is a receivable--an asset.
+  The opposite of a debt is a receivable--an asset.
 The amount of such assets an entity may accumulate is really a function of his/her wealth and productivity.
-There is no inherent risk in accumulating too much.
-The risk is more likely in concentrating too much of that total value in any single debtor--particularly one who may not be capable of redeeming it all.
+There is no particular risk in accumulating too much.
+The risk more likely comes from concentrating too much of that total value in any single debtor--particularly one who may not be capable of redeeming it all.

 - **Merchants** (corporate Vendors):
   Clients of merchants may wish to accumulate value by collecting the credits of the merchants where they like to shop.
 This is one way of storing value, or in common terms, saving money.
-But it can also be viewed as a loan from the Client to the merchant, which can be redeemed upon demand any time the Client wants to buy something.
+It can also be viewed as a loan from the Client to the merchant, which may be redeemed upon demand any time the Client wants to buy something.

   One concern for the merchant is to not accumulate too much debt, in total.
   He should not care so much about how many credits any one Client may choose to buy.
-But he should not exceed the amount of debt he can reasonably redeem through product sales, or other exchanges.
+But he should not exceed the total amount of debt he can reasonably satisfy through product sales, or other exchanges.

 - **Secured Loans**:
   Consumers (Clients) and businesses (Vendors) alike can benefit from maintaining one or more collateralized loans.
-You start by purchasing an asset over time from a seller who would like to earn income by financing the purchase.
+You might start by purchasing an asset over time from a seller who would like to earn income by financing the purchase.
 As you have excess credits available from your income sources, you lift those credits to the party financing the debt.
 As you pay down the debt, your equity in the asset increases.
 Ideally, you could also advance value back out of the loan if you need more money for some other purchase.
-In this way, the asset can form a store of value--perhaps more reliable than just holding the credits of your favorite vendors (who might go out of business).
+In this way, the asset can form a store of value--perhaps more reliable than just holding the credits of your favorite vendors (who could possibly go out of business before you get around to redeeming the credits you're holding).

 - **Money Markets**:
-  Since money normally flows in a single, expected direction, there is a natural demand for credit lifts to temporarily move that flow backward, resetting the potential for more purchasing power.
+  Since money normally flows in a single, expected direction, there is a natural demand for [credit lifts](learn-lift.md) to temporarily move that flow backward, resetting the potential for more purchasing power.
 But such "win-win" lift pathways may not always be available.
 Some parties may lack sufficiently strong or numerous pathways to complete all the lifts they need.
 In this case, they may need to provide further incentive to trading partners to complete their lifts.

-  So in addition to quantifying the trades we "want" to do, we also need to be able to quantify trades we are "willing" to do, for a price.
+  So in addition to quantifying the trades we *want* to do, we also need to be able to quantify trades we are *willing* to do, for a price.
 For example, we might be willing to exceed normal risk limits for sufficiently high rewards.
-  We might even be willing to conduct extra traffic in the normal 'downhill' direction if we can make a little profit doing so, and we think we can later lift ourselves back out of the resulting transaction, using our own set of trading relationships.
+  We might even be willing to conduct extra traffic in the normal *downhill* direction if we can make a little profit doing so, and we think we can later lift ourselves back out of the resulting transaction, using our own set of trading relationships.